-- (1) to follow the schedule of the program. - (2) not to change the program subjects or extend the period of stay in Japan. - (3) not to bring any members of their family. - (4) to return to their home countries at the end of the program in accordance with the travel schedule designated by JICA. - (5) to refrain from engaging in political activities, or any form of employment for profit or gain. - (6) to observe Japanese laws and ordinances.
-If there is any violation of said laws and ordinances participants may be required to return part or all of the training expenditure depending on the severity of said violation. - (7) to observe the rules and regulations of their place of accommodation and not to change the accommodation designated by JICA. - (8) to participate in the whole program including a preparatory phase prior to arrival in Japan.
-Applying organizations, after receiving notice of acceptance for their nominees, are expected to carry out the actions described in section $\rm I\!I$ -9 and section $\rm I\!I\!I$ -4.
+- (1) to strictly adhere to the program schedule. - (2) not to change the program topics. - (3) not to extend the period of stay in Japan. - (4) not to be accompanied by family members during the program.

+- (5) to return to home countries at the end of the program in accordance with the travel schedule designated by JICA. - (6) to refrain from engaging in any political activities, or any form of employment for profit or gain. - (7) to observe Japanese laws and ordinances.
+If there is any violation of said laws and ordinances, participants may be required to return part or all of the training expenditure depending on the severity of said violation. - (8) to observe the rules and regulations of the accommodation and not to change the accommodation designated by JICA.